foursixnine/foursixnine.github.io/_posts/2021-05-04-How-to-edit-stuff-that-you've-already-commited-to-git?.md

 `git commit -m "Add fixes from the review" $file`

-Or you simply don't know, and have no idea what `squash` or `rebase` means?, well I won't explain rebase today, but I will explain `rebase`
+Or you simply don't know, and have no idea what `squash` or `rebase` means?, well I won't explain `squash` today, but I will explain `rebase`

 ![DON'T PANIC](https://media.giphy.com/media/O8FdP4NKLFKcU/giphy.gif)